H-Kugler/forecasting-wind-power/README.md

 ### British Wind Farm

-The following plot shows the performance with respect to the mean averager error (MAE) and the root mean squared error (RMSE).
+The following plot shows the performance with respect to the mean average error (MAE) and the root mean squared error (RMSE).
 The dashed lines in each subplot present the benchmarks given for this particular setting.

 ![Overall results of the British wind farm](figures/res_brit_overall.png)